explodinglabs/iko/README.md

 Sqitch is available as `ply sqitch`, though some common commands are aliased (e.g. `ply deploy` is an alias for `ply sqitch deploy`).

+Combine the commands into a [script](#migration-scripts) to define an entire database structure at once.

 ## Installation

 Ply runs inside a Docker container, so ensure [Docker is